Golden daffodils in full bloom against soft spring light, British countryside

 The Daffodil: Britain's golden goodbye to winter

 There's a moment in late March when you clock that the daffodils are nearly done.
-One day they're everywhere — verges, garden borders, that bit of scrubby grass by the roundabout you've driven past a hundred times — and then you look again and they've gone papery at the edges, and you've nearly missed it.
+One day they're everywhere — verges, garden borders, that bit of scrubby grass by the roundabout — appearing around the same time as the red dead nettle in the hedgerows you've driven past a hundred times — and then you look again and they've gone papery at the edges, and you've nearly missed it.
 I went out on a grey Tuesday with the camera and got there just in time.
 Just.

 A flower with deep roots